 The structural analysis model is based on a FEM simulation.
 In order to simulate the intricate equilibrium of locally stored energy resulting from the bending of each element, the model needs to begin with the planar distribution of the 80 strips, followed by simulating the elastic bending and subsequent coupling of the strips.
 The detailed structural calculations, which are based on a specifically modeled mesh topology that reflects the unique characteristics of the built prototype, also allows for understanding the internal stresses that occur due to the bending of the material in relation to external forces such as wind and snow loads, a very distinct aspect of calculating lightweight structures.

 Comparing the generative computational design process with the FEM simulation and the exact measurement of the geometry that the material computed on site demonstrates that the suggested integration of design computation and materialization is a feasible proposition.

-Institute for Computational Design - Prof. Achim Menges
+Institute for Computational Design and Construction - Prof. Achim Menges

 Moritz Fleischmann (Project Management)

 Institute of Building Structures and Structural Design - Prof. Jan Knippers